open-organization/open-org-leaders-manual/whitehurst-what-means-open-leader.md

 ### Context shapes culture

 Culture is something management gurus are increasingly taking more seriously.
-"Culture eats strategy for breakfast," I've [heard people say](http://techcrunch.com/2014/04/12/culture-eats-strategy-for-breakfast/).
-But I'm not sure that all of those folks truly understand *why* this is the case.
+"Culture eats strategy for breakfast," I've heard people say.[^culture-strategy-breakfast] But I'm not sure that all of those folks truly understand *why* this is the case.

 Despite depictions in popular media, a great company culture isn't simply the result of workplace perks and ping pong tables.
 Culture is the result of sufficient *context*—a shared set of values, a shared purpose, and shared meanings.